Greek Chicken Dinner (One-Pan Mediterranean)

 Pro Tips for Greek Chicken Dinner

-• Make-Ahead Strategies: Marinate the chicken the night before and chop vegetables ahead of time.
-Store them in airtight containers in the fridge.
+• Make-Ahead Strategies: Marinate the chicken up to 24 hours in advance, storing it in an airtight container in the fridge.

-• Equipment Optimization: Preheat your cast iron skillet for a few minutes before adding oil to ensure even heat distribution.
+• Equipment Optimization: Preheat the skillet for at least 5 minutes to ensure proper searing.

 Troubleshooting Common Issues